soxueren/atsd/api/sql/examples/regularize.md

 | 2016-09-18T14:04:10.000Z | 7.1   |
 ```

-Once the `INTERPOLATE` clause is added, the value filter is applied to the interpolated values instead of raw values.
+If the `WITH INTERPOLATE` clause is added, the value filter is applied to the interpolated values instead of raw values.

 The following queries produce the same result because `value < 100` is no longer applied to raw values.
 As such, the sample at 14:04:26 remains in the series for the purpose of interpolation.